ironhack-labs/lab-financial-data-graphing/readme.md

 ## Iteration #5 (Bonus): Max/Min Values

-To finish up with the exercise, let's add an information box where we are going to show which are the maximum and minimum values in the indicated filters.
+To finish up with the exercise, let"s add an information box where we are going to show which are the maximum and minimum values in the indicated filters.

 To do that, we have to get the prices from the response we got in the first iteration and select the max and min values.
 Once we have these values, we have to show them in the view.